Mirror, Mirror (TV series): Real world references

 The series timeline (for the era in which Louisa and Nicholas live in 1919), was dated four years after the bodies of most of the Russian imperial family, the Tsar, Tsarina and three of their daughters, were discovered.
 This made the character Nicholas' survival and escape at least possible in real world terms.
 The remains of the Tsarevich and his fourth sister were not uncovered until 2007, twelve years after the series was broadcast.

 Petra's short hair

 Petra Jared auditioned for the part of "Louisa".
 She had long hair at the time.
 Feeling upset because she thought that she had missed out on the part, she had her hair cut short.
 Cutting her hair led to Petra appearing in the role of "Jo" instead of "Louisa" in the series.

 Sequel

 A second series of 26 episodes, featuring a completely new story and set of characters, followed in 1997.
-The series, which was completely separate from the Mirror, Mirror series, was titled Mirror, Mirror II.
+The series, while separate from the Mirror, Mirror series, was titled Mirror, Mirror II.

 The only similarity between the two series is the presence of a time travelling mirror in New Zealand.
-Also the rules for the mirror's mystical properties are completely different between the two series.
-For instance, during Mirror, Mirror, the mirror could only be travelled through by children, while in Mirror, Mirror II, anybody could go through the mirror without any difficulty, including adults.
+The rules for the mirror's mystical properties are different; during Mirror, Mirror, the mirror could only be travelled through by children while in Mirror, Mirror II anybody could go through the mirror.